 The carved wooden windows and doors tell the Mahanipata Jataka tales, the last ten lives of the Bodhisatta (the Buddha-to-be) before he was born as Prince Siddhattha and was able to reach enlightenment.

 The eighth floor has two cabinets holding three sets of the tripitaka.

-The carved wooden windows and doors depict the sixteen levels of “sense-sphere heavens” where gods still have form, though they are invisible.
+The carved wooden doors depict the sixteen levels of “sense-sphere heavens” where gods still have form, though they are invisible.

 The ninth floor has the stupa’s second Buddha relic in a small copy of the nine-spired chamber on the first floor.
 From here you can walk around and see a big 360-degree view of Khon Kaen city and Bueng Kaen Nakhon lake; although it can get a little crowded so the eighth floor is often the better viewpoint.
 The cluster of red roofs to the northeast of the stupa are the monk quarters.

 The carved wooden doors depict the four “formless heavens” where dwellers exist only as consciousness in pure bliss.
 These are the highest heavens, but still below Nirvana.

 Not a typical ubosot, Wat Nong Wang’s ordination hall has a simple, cross-shaped design with lots of glass doors and windows.
-It was built when Wat Nong Wang became a royal temple and thus a bigger space was needed (Ubosots of royal temples must have five windows on each side.) and it was converted.
-Inside above the main Buddha, there are paintings of heaven and to the east is Buddha coming down from Tavatimsa Heaven and opening the three worlds.
+It was built as a wihan, but when Wat Nong Wang became a royal temple a bigger space was needed (Ubosots of royal temples must have five windows on each side.) and it was converted.
+Inside above the main Buddha there are paintings of heaven and to the east is Buddha coming down from Tavatimsa Heaven and opening the three worlds.